openimagingdata/CDEStaging/gamuts/gamuts.md

   - 30930: Cardiomegaly in childhood
   - 13396: Left-to-right shunt in congenital heart disease
   - 13432: Late onset of cyanosis in neonatal congenital heart disease
+  - 13432: Late onset of cyanosis in neonatal congenital heart disease
+  - 13499: Mitral insufficiency
+  - 14460: Miliary lung opacities in a neonate or young infant
+  - 13429: Mild or intermittent cyanosis in first week
+  - 13424: Marked cyanosis in first week of life
+  - 13987: Main pulmonary artery obstruction
+  - 16074: Pediatric chest wall lesion
+  - 14606: Pediatric chest tumor

 - Not sure what to do with it
   - 15701: acute diffuse mediastinal widening